ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## Parquet {#data-format-parquet}

-[Apache Parquet](http://parquet.apache.org/) is a columnar storage format available to any project in the Hadoop ecosystem.
+[Apache Parquet](http://parquet.apache.org/) is a columnar storage format widespread in the Hadoop ecosystem.
 ClickHouse supports read and write operations for this format.

 ### Data Types Matching